markmenezes11/COMPM091/README.md

 To change paths, GPU ID, etc., they can be given as arguments.
 See `python sweep.py -h` for more details.

 `sweep_default.py` does a single sweep on default parameters.
 It uses the AllNLI dataset, which you will need to create by combining the SNLI and MultiNLI datasets: https://github.com/facebookresearch/InferSent/issues/24

+There is also `sweep_qsub_gpu.sh` which is the script to use for job submission via qsub on a cluster machine (`qsub sweep_qsub_gpu.sh`).